 Special Employee Training Offer for Chamber members.

-As of October 9, 2018, all New York State employers are required to provide anti-sexual harassment training.
-The DEADLINE FOR COMPLETION IS OCTOBER 9TH, 2019.
+As of October 9, 2018, all New York State employers are required to provide annual anti-sexual harassment training.
 This is a requirement of EVERY employer in New York State, regardless of size.
 The Webster Chamber of Commerce, has initiated a training program through New Haven Consulting Group Inc. to help you comply with this requirement.
 Your membership in the Webster Chamber of Commerce allows you to enroll employees in this online training that meets and exceeds all the requirements of the new regulation for $20 per person and the number of employees is not limited.
-You can have employees register individually (link below) or you may buy bulk "seats" in advance and send your employees a link to the training (bulk link below).
+You can have employees register individually or you may buy bulk "seats" in advance and send your employees a link to the training.

-Use the following links to access the training at the Chamber discounted rate:
+Use the following link to access the training at the Chamber discounted rate:

 Here is further information about the law and the requirements for all NYS Employers: